popphp/docs/user_guide/images.rst

 -------

 The image formats available are dependent on which image adapter you choose.
-The ``Gd`` adapter is limited to the 3 basic web formats:
+The ``Gd`` adapter is limited to the 3 basic web image formats:

 - jpg
 - png